-Earth is dotted with places that are beautiful and surreal, which are sometimes weird as well as unusual.
-There is no dearth of strange places in the world that are fascinating as well as bizarre.
+Earth is a beautiful and surreal place, which is dotted with awe-inspiring places along with some of the weird as well as unusual spots.
+There is no dearth of weird places in the world that are fascinating as well as bizarre.
 The mysteries related to some places have logical explanations for their weirdness while others remain stubbornly unsolved.

-There are several mysterious stops around the world, which prove that weird can also be spellbinding.
+There are several mysterious places around the planet, which prove that weird can also be spellbinding.
 They may not be conventional spots to visit, but traveling to these places can result in some of the most fun memories of the lifetime.

 1. The Catacombs, France

 Paris is renowned for its iconic architecture, artistic treasure, colorful street markets, and classical bistros.
 However, there is one thing, which is among the weirdest places across the world that you should visit in 2021 – ‘The Catacombs’.
 Beneath the streets of Paris, there are tunnels, which are lined with bones and skulls.